polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/develop-a-smart-contract.md

 ## Add a function to get a storage value

 Now that you have created and initialized a storage value, you can interact with it using public and private functions.
-For this tutorial, you add a public function to get a storage value.
+For this tutorial, you add a public function (a.k.a message) to get a storage value.

 Note that all public functions must use the `#[ink(message)]` attribute macro.

 To add the public function to the smart contract: